 The empowerment of women is one of FINCA’s core commitments and part of our vision for the future.
 We are dedicated to ensuring we measure our progress in reaching women with life-changing financial services.

-For example, a recent study by IFC has shown that FINCA’s female banking agents in the Democratic Republic of Congo have been more profitable on average than men.
+For example, a study by IFC has shown that FINCA’s female banking agents in the Democratic Republic of Congo have been more profitable on average than men.
 This data-driven research qualifies the impact FINCA is making.
 It also helps our global staff cater our services to reach even more women.

 Inside FINCA – Focus on Women